 The CAMLR Convention text provides explicit guidance on the relationship between the CAMLR Convention and the Antarctic Treaty.

-In addition to cooperating with the two institutions implementing the conventions relating to seals and whales, CCAMLR cooperates with other multilateral organisations with a particular interest in those responsible for the conservation and management of marine resources in ocean areas contiguous with the CAMLR Convention Area.
+In addition to cooperating with the two institutions implementing the conventions relating to whales and seals, CCAMLR cooperates with other multilateral organisations engaged in scientific research and the conservation and management of marine resources in ocean areas adjacent to the CAMLR Convention Area.